moq-wg/cmsf/draft-wilaw-moq-carp.md

 ## Event Timelines

 ### SAP Type timeline {#saptypetimeline}
-CARP defines a special instance of an Event Timeline track, termed the SAP Type timeline track.
+CMSF defines a special instance of an Event Timeline track, termed the SAP Type timeline track.
 Its purpose is to convey information about the distribution of Stream Access Point types and their associated Earlist Presentation Times.

-In the catalog, the SAP-type timeline track MUST include a 'packaging' value of 'eventtimeline" and MUST include an 'eventType' value of 'org.ietf.moq.carp.sap'.
+In the catalog, the SAP-type timeline track MUST include a 'packaging' value of 'eventtimeline" and MUST include an 'eventType' value of 'org.ietf.moq.cmsf.sap'.

 In the SAP Type timeline JSON payload: